 Some who were there that day reported that the crux of his words were that it was a harder thing to return poor to Panama than facing danger and becoming rich in Peru.
-He reminded them that in all the hardships they had already faced he had been at the forefront and shared in them all.
-He begged them to reconsider and join him in discovering what lay beyond, reminding them of what the Indians had told to Ruiz and added for himself he was going south.
+He reminded them that in all the hardships they had already faced he had been at the forefront and shared it all with them.
+He begged them to reconsider and join him in discovering what lay beyond, reminding them of what the Indians had told to Ruiz and added that for himself, he was going south.

 Every ragged, emaciated, bone hungry man watching him draw that line must have understood on some level that Pizarro was no longer asking them to continue with him for the glory of Spain, (although he did throw a bit of King and Country in for good measure) but for a much deeper reason.

-However from where they stood, the men could see no treasure or riches in the lee of Gallo, just the misty beach and lipid tropical vegetation hemmed in by the rim of the wide Pacific to seaward and the dark shore of South America to landward.
+However from where they stood, the men could see no treasure or riches in the lee of Gallo, just the misty beach and limpid tropical vegetation, hemmed in by the rim of the wide Pacific to seaward and the dark shore of South America to landward.
 Their privations so far had been unbearable, their numbers were dwindling by almost two men a week.
-Pizarro’s opinion may have been death or glory, but many of the younger men still felt they had more to lose than to gain and they were fed up of his ravings about Peru.
-All but a loyal 13 who were remembered as “The men of Gallo” (Amongst which were Nicolás de Ribera, Pedro de Candia from Crete, Juan de Torre, Alonso Birceño, Cristóbal de Peralta, Alonso de Trujillo, Francisco de Cuellar and Alonso de Mólina) whose personal affection for their leader was greater than their wish to return to Panama, crossed the line.
-They were grudgingly shipped over to a more habitable nearby island, which due to the large amount of venomous reptiles and savage biting insects he would call, Gorgona, after Medusa the Gorgon whose hair was made of snakes.
+Pizarro’s opinion may have been for death or glory, but many of the younger men still felt they had more to lose than to gain and they were fed up of his ravings about Peru.
+All but a loyal 13, who were remembered as “The men of Gallo”, (Amongst which were Nicolás de Ribera, Pedro de Candia from Crete, Juan de Torre, Alonso Birceño, Cristóbal de Peralta, Alonso de Trujillo, Francisco de Cuellar and Alonso de Mólina) whose personal affection for their leader was greater than their wish to return to Panama, crossed the line.
+The brave few were grudgingly shipped over to a more habitable nearby island, which due to the large amount of venomous reptiles and savage biting insects would be called, Gorgona, after Medusa the Gorgon whose hair was made of snakes.
 It was one of the many islands that were to be found near the mouths of the many rivers let out into the sea.
-Though life there was described as a living hell, there were poisonous snakes, constant rain, mist, constant Thunder storms and cloud, there was at least fresh water, abundant wildlife and the possibility of survival.
+Though life there was described as a living hell, there were poisonous snakes, constant rain, mist, constant thunder storms and cloud, there was at least fresh water, abundant wildlife and the possibility of survival.
 The others dumped them on the beach and left them some rations, then sailed for Panama “as if fleeing from the land of the Moors”.
 Here they would wait for 7 wet and humid months until Ruiz’ ship arrived to rescue them.

-Often great events turn on the smallest of hinges, and commonly in the conquest of Spanish America, on the point of a sword.
+Often great events turn on the smallest of hinges, and commonly in the conquest of Spanish America, fate turned on the point of a sword.

 Thanks for reading